-11 DESCRIPTION
+11 Description

-HYLENEX recombinant is a purified preparation of the enzyme recombinant human hyaluronidase.
-HYLENEX recombinant is produced by genetically engineered Chinese Hamster Ovary (CHO) cells containing a DNA plasmid encoding for a soluble fragment of human hyaluronidase (PH20).
-The purified hyaluronidase glycoprotein contains 447 amino acids with an approximate molecular weight of 61,000 Daltons.
+Hyaluronidase is an endoglycosidase used to increase the dispersion and absorption of coadministered drugs when administered subcutaneously.
+It is a glycosylated single-chain protein produced by genetically engineered Chinese Hamster Ovary (CHO) cells containing a DNA plasmid encoding for a soluble fragment of human hyaluronidase (PH20).
+Hyaluronidase has an approximate molecular weight of 61 kDa.

-HYLENEX recombinant is supplied as a sterile, clear, colorless, nonpreserved, ready-for-use solution.
-Each mL contains 150 USP units of recombinant human hyaluronidase with 8.5 mg sodium chloride, 1.4 mg dibasic sodium phosphate, 1 mg albumin human, 1.5 mg L-methionine, 0.2 mg polysorbate 80, and hydrochloric acid and sodium hydroxide added for pH adjustment.

-HYLENEX recombinant has an approximate pH of 7.0 and an osmolality of 280 to 340 mOsm/kg.
+HYLENEX recombinant (hyaluronidase) injection is supplied as a sterile, clear and colorless, nonpreserved, ready-for-use 1 mL solution in a single-dose vial for infiltration use, for interstitial use, for intramuscular use, for intraocular use, for peribulbar use, for retrobulbar use, for soft tissue use, or for subcutaneous use.
+Each mL contains 150 USP units of hyaluronidase with albumin human (1 mg), dibasic sodium phosphate (1.4 mg), methionine (1.5 mg), polysorbate 80 (0.2 mg), and sodium chloride (8.5 mg).
+Hydrochloric acid and sodium hydroxide may be added during manufacture to adjust the pH.
+HYLENEX has an approximate pH of 7.0.

-12 CLINICAL PHARMACOLOGY
+12 Clinical Pharmacology